Tayomide/NLPGMail/README.md

 # Background
 "Genre refers to a conventional category of discourse based on large-scale typification of rhetorical action; as action, it acquires meaning from the situation and from the social context in which that situation arose" - Carolyn Miller.

 Forms of genres can be seen all around us, from tags to labels.
-I believe the ability of a computer to understand us as a human could lead to the automation of most drudgery.
+I believe the ability of a computer to understand language could lead to the automation of most drudgery.
 This is my attempt to automate the labeling of emails, leading to an improved workflow, a more structured and tidy mail, a backing up of mail into folders, and much more without the need for manual labeling.

 # Structure
 - The ```server``` folder is my node.js server that deals with the cleaning up, chunking, and embedding of Gmail messages